broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 ### Option 3: Add another persistent data node

-Edit [elasticsearch.yaml.jinja2](../manifests/elasticsearch/elasticsearch.yaml.jinja2) and add a new pod to the persistent node set by incrementing the `count` parameter in the `data-{green,blue}` node set.
-Note that when applied, this will cause data movement as Elasticsearch rebalances shards across the persistent node set.
+Edit [elasticsearch.yaml.jinja2](../manifests/elasticsearch/elasticsearch.yaml.jinja2) and add a new pod to the persistent nodeSet by incrementing the `count` parameter in the `data-{green,blue}` nodeSet.
+Note that when applied, this will cause data movement as Elasticsearch rebalances shards across the persistent nodeSet.
 This is generally low-impact, but it's a good idea to do this during a low-traffic period.

 Apply the changes: